sqshq/piggymetrics/README.md

 ## How to run all the things?

 Keep in mind, that you are going to start 8 Spring Boot applications, 4 MongoDb instances and RabbitMq.
 Make sure you have `8 Gb` RAM available on your machine.
-You can always run just vital services though: `Gateway`, `Registry`, `Config`, `Auth Service` and `Account Service`.
+You can always run just vital services though: Gateway, Registry, Config, Auth Service and Account Service.

 #### Before you start
 - Install Docker and Docker Compose.
 - Export environment variables: `CONFIG_SERVICE_PASSWORD`, `NOTIFICATION_SERVICE_PASSWORD`, `STATISTICS_SERVICE_PASSWORD`, `ACCOUNT_SERVICE_PASSWORD`, `MONGODB_PASSWORD`

 #### Production mode
+In this mode, all latest images will be pulled from Docker Hub.
+Just copy `docker-compose.yml` and hit `docker-compose up -d`.

 #### Development mode
+If you'd like to build images yourself (with some changes in the code, for example), you have to clone all repository and build artifacts with maven.
+Then, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

+`docker-compose.dev.yml` inherits `docker-compose.yml` with additional possibility to build images locally and expose all containers ports for convenient development.

+#### Important endpoints
+- localhost:80 - Gateway
+- localhost:8761 - Eureka Dashboard
+- localhost:9000 - Hystrix Dashboard
+- localhost:8989 - Turbine stream (source for Hystrix Dashboard)
+- localhost:15672 - RabbitMq management

+#### Notes
+All Spring Boot applications require already running [Config Server](https://github.com/sqshq/PiggyMetrics#config-service) for startup.
+But we can start all containers simultaneously because of `fail-fast` Spring Boot property and `restart: always` docker-compose option.
+That means all dependent containers will try to restart until Config Server will be up and running.

+Also, Service Discovery mechanism needs some time after all applications startup.
+Any service is not available for discovery by clients until the instance, the Eureka server and the client all have the same metadata in their local cache, so it could take 3 hearbeats.
+Default hearbeat period is 30 seconds.

 ## Feedback welcome